Sir Orlando Bridgeman, 1st Baronet, of Great Lever

-Sir Orlando Bridgeman, 1st Baronet, SL (30 January 1606 – 25 June 1674) was an English common law jurist, lawyer, and politician who sat in the House of Commons from 1640 to 1642.
+Sir Orlando Bridgeman, 1st Baronet (30 January 1606 – 25 June 1674) was an English common law jurist, lawyer, and politician who sat in the House of Commons from 1640 to 1642.
 He supported the Royalist cause in the Civil War.

-Life
+Early life and education

 Bridgeman was the son of John Bridgeman, Bishop of Chester, and his wife Elizabeth Helyar, daughter of Reverend William Helyar.
-He was educated Queens' College, Cambridge and graduated with a Bachelor of Arts in 1624.
-In the same year, Bridgeman became a Fellow of Magdalene College, Cambridge and was called to the Bar at the Inner Temple.
-He worked as barrister until 1632, becoming Vice-Chamberlain of Chester in 1638.
+He was educated at Queens' College, Cambridge and graduated with a Bachelor of Arts in 1624.
+The same year, Bridgeman became a fellow at Magdalene College, Cambridge and was called to the Bar at the Inner Temple.

+Career

+Bridgeman worked as a barrister until 1632, and was named vice chamberlain of Chester in 1638.
 In 1640, he was appointed Attorney of the Court of Wards in 1640, and Solicitor-General to Charles, the Prince of Wales.

 In April 1640, Bridgeman was elected Member of Parliament for Wigan in the Short Parliament.
 He was re-elected MP for Wigan for the Long Parliament in November 1640.
 He rallied to the royal cause and in 1642 assisted Lord Strange at Chester against the parliamentary forces.
 As a result, he was disabled from sitting in parliament on 29 August 1642.

 He was knighted by the King, Charles I, in 1643.

 From 1644 to 1646, Bridgeman was Custos Rotulorum of Cheshire.
 In 1645, he was Commissioner at the Treaty of Uxbridge on behalf of the King.
 He compounded for his delinquency in 1646.

 On 30 May 1660, Bridgeman was made Serjeant-at-Law, and two days later Lord Chief Baron of the Exchequer.
 The following week, on 7 June 1660, he was created a Baronet, of Great Lever, in the County of Lancaster.
 From 1660 to 1668, Bridgeman was Chief Justice of the Court of Common Pleas, and from 1667 to 1672 Lord Keeper of the Great Seal, resigning because he refused to apply the Great Seal to the Royal Declaration of Indulgence, which he regarded as too generous to Catholics.
 In 1668, he was a member of the New England Company.
 In his final years, Bridgeman appointed the priest, theologian, and metaphysical poet Thomas Traherne (c.
 1637 – 1674) as his private chaplain at Teddington and supported the publication of his writings.
 Bridgeman died aged 65 in Teddington, Middlesex and was buried there.

 Bridgeman was highly regarded in his time for his participation in the trial of the regicides of King Charles I in 1660, and also for devising complex legal instruments for the conveyance of estates in land.
 Among Bridgeman's most enduring inventions was a device for the 22nd Earl of Arundel, which led to the creation in the Duke of Norfolk's Case, 3 Ch.
 Ca. 1, 22.
 Eng.
 Rep. 931 (Ch.
 1681), of the Rule Against Perpetuities.
 Following the Great Fire of London he was one of the judges appointed to resolve disputes about property arising from the fire.